-Essential Performance Standards for Admission and Progression in the Department of Nursing Policy
+Essential Performance Standards for Admission and Progression in the School of Nursing Policy

-In addition to the standards of behavior and academic conduct set forth in the Lynchburg College Hornet, the Lynchburg College Essential Functions for the Student Nurse role are provided below.
+In addition to the standards of behavior and academic conduct set forth in the University of Lynchburg Hornet, the University of Lynchburg Essential Functions for the Student Nurse role are provided below.

 A student must possess auditory ability to monitor and assess health needs.
 This includes (but is not limited to) the ability to: